tbp.monty.frameworks.utils#

 Calculate mean of pose vectors.

-This takes into account that point normals may contain observations from two surface sides and curvature directions have an ambiguous direction.
+This takes into account that surface normals may contain observations from two surface sides and curvature directions have an ambiguous direction.
 It also enforces them to stay orthogonal.

 - Returns: